simoncblyth/opticks/notes/issues/optix_400_interop_wierdness.rst

 Notice some rafts of parallel slowly propagating photons.
 Looking at photons in different history sequences suggests those ending in AB (bulk absorb) are primary mis-behavers.

+This is suggestive of noise in the buffer.
+Normally one would expect visualization of a buffer containing random noise bits to show little.

+BUT for the domain compressed record buffer practically any set of bits will produce something that will be visible.

 tpmt-- : origin attraction and swarming